 How to Make Mini Needle Felted Pumpkins:

-Rip off a couple chunks of yarn, about 4-5 inches long and wrap your yarn disk, using your needles to secure the roving to your disk.
+Rip off a couple of chunks of yarn, about 4-5 inches long, and wrap your yarn disk, using your needles to secure the roving to your disk.

 Use your needles to make a good indentation where your stem will go.
 Attach your ‘sections’ just outside of your indentation.

 The roving should be about twice as long as the length from the indentation to the bottom of your pumpkin.
 You will fold the roving underneath and attach it with the needle where it is bent in half to the bottom of the pumpkin.